marctc/site/content/open-source.md

 title = 'Open Source'
 +++

-I love open source so I spent some of time contributing to the open source projects either fixing bugs, improving documentation or adding new features.
-Here is a list of some projects that I contributed:
+I love free software so I spent some of time contributing to many open source projects either fixing bugs, improving documentation or adding new features.
+Here is a list of some projects that I maintain or contribute.

 ## DevOps